SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 ### LinearSolve.jl

-LinearSolve.jl contains some linear solvers built in for specailized cases.
+LinearSolve.jl contains some linear solvers built in for specialized cases.

 ```@docs
 SimpleLUFactorization